 Why, then, is he considered to be far right?

-A large part of this is because Peterson’s preferred enemies list is exactly the same as that of the alt-right: Social Justice Warriors, feminists, political correctness, activists (such as black lives matter and LQBTQ), the undifferentiated “radical left,” HR departments, entire academic disciplines (such as anything with ‘studies’ in the title), postmodernism, but above all, Marxists and Neo-Marxists.
+A large part of this is because Peterson’s preferred enemies list is exactly the same as that of the alt-right: “social justice warriors,” feminists, political correctness, activists (such as Black Lives Matter and LGBTQ), the undifferentiated “radical left,” HR departments, entire academic disciplines (especially anything with “studies” in the title), postmodernism, but above all, Marxists and Neo-Marxists.

 Peterson throws around the terms “Marxism” and “Neo-Marxism” sloppily and interchangeably, and without precise definitions.
 For a man whose cardinal rules include “Be precise in your speech,” he is extremely sloppy using these phrases, making it difficult to know exactly what he is talking about.
 This video from the Epoch Times is the most comprehensive statement of Peterson’s ideology: